Certifications

 - Uses notify function for instant updating when you make changes.

-- ns2.afraid.org has not been reliable for me.
+- ns2.afraid.org has not proven reliable.

 - The website claims two servers: ns1 and ns2.